DefinitelyTyped/DefinitelyTyped/README.md

 #### A package uses `export =`, but I prefer to use default imports.
 Can I change `export =` to `export default`?

-If default imports work in your environment, consider turning on the [`--allowSyntheticDefaultImports`](http://www.typescriptlang.org/docs/handbook/compiler-options.html) compiler option.
+If you are using TypeScript 2.7 or later, use `--esModuleInterop` in your project.
+Otherwise, if default imports work in your environment, consider turning on the [`--allowSyntheticDefaultImports`](http://www.typescriptlang.org/docs/handbook/compiler-options.html) compiler option.
 Do not change the type definition if it is accurate.
 For an NPM package, `export =` is accurate if `node -p 'require("foo")'` is the export, and `export default` is accurate if `node -p 'require("foo").default'` is the export.